theRealAph/ScopeLocals/README.md

 `ExtentLocal` variables in a way that avoids many of the problems that arise when using a `ThreadLocal`.

-An example use of inheritance is provided by the following example method from the business logic.
+An example use of inheritance is provided by the following method from the business logic.

     public void processQueryList(List<DBQuery> queries, Consumer<DBQuery> handler);

 Method `processQueryList` executes a list of `queries` against the database.
 Argument `handler` is a `Consumer<DBQuery>` that is used run each individual query.
-That means it can be applied to each `DBQuery` in list `queries` by calling `handler.apply(query)`.
+That means it can be applied to each`DBQuery` in list `queries` by calling `handler.apply(query)`.

 In order to speed up processing of query results, each call to `apply` is executed in its own virtual thread.

-If a problem occurs for some `DBRow` then the handler code will need to use the `Logger` to log an error message.
 So, the binding of `PERMISSIONS` for the caller thread really needs to be inherited by the child virtual thread that executes the handler.
-This happens automatically because the implementation of `processQuery` uses the structured execution framework.
+This happens automatically because the implementation of `processQueryList` uses the structured execution framework.

 The code for method `processQuery` is provided below.